Visceral Fat: What It Really Is and How to Get Rid of It

 The good news: visceral fat is more responsive to training and nutrition than subcutaneous fat.
 It's the first to go during a well-managed fat loss programme.

-Building muscle mass increases resting metabolism and improves insulin sensitivity — both direct enemies of visceral fat.
+Building muscle mass through progressive weight training increases resting metabolism and improves insulin sensitivity — both direct enemies of visceral fat.

 Lever 02